llnl/axom/src/axom/bump/docs/sphinx/bump_clipping.rst

 Clipping
 *************

-The MIR component provides a clipping algorithm that can perform isosurface-based clipping and return volumetric output for zones and partial zones that are "inside" or "outside" the clip boundary.
-The clipping algorithm is implemented in the ``axom::mir::clipping::ClipField`` class.
+The BUMP component provides a clipping algorithm that can perform isosurface-based clipping and return volumetric output for zones and partial zones that are "inside" or "outside" the clip boundary.
+The clipping algorithm is implemented in the ``axom::bump::clipping::ClipField`` class.
 The class can be instantiated with several template arguments that govern where it will execute, which coordset and topology types it supports, and how it performs intersection.
 The input to the algorithm is a Blueprint mesh.
 When instantiated with coordset and topology views appropriate